RacimoLab/it-docs/ssh.md

 compute nodes, as these do not share a `$HOME` with the willerslev cluster.

-**NOTE:** The `racimocomp<NN>fl` compute nodes are configured to only accept keys located in the `/etc/ssh/authorized_keys/` folder, which can only be written to by users with `sudo` privileges.
+**NOTE:** The `racimocomp<NN>fl` compute nodes are configured to only accept keys located in the file `/etc/ssh/authorized_keys/<userid>`, such that the filename matches the user.
+However this folder can only be written to by users with `sudo` privileges.
 Contact an admin to do this on your behalf after you've copied the public key across.